|

 A reminder that the All Ranges competition takes place at Denwood next Sunday and also that the new C&D Prone postal league will start next month with the last date for entry Sat 30th April.

 Jim Cole-Hamilton won Class A of the SSRA Medal competition after a re-gauge from Hugh Simpson following scores of 300 ex 300.
 Class B honours went to Wick Old Stagers' Peter Richard and Julie Ballantyne of the Fochabers club took the Class C title.
 The CanDicap competition was won by Neil McMillan from Greenock.
 The 3P Championship went to James Paterson.
-Stop press: Final (interim) results from the SSRA Prone League are now available.

 The Edinburgh Evening News has today published a story on ISSF rifle judges in the Lothians as they begin their apprenticeships.
 Read the article here.